MathemagicalDevelopment/myconet/README.md

 This will create the Cognito user pool, the S3 resource and bucket, a lambda function to trigger S3 connections, a test lambda function and configure the api in API gateway.

+### API Dummy functions

+In order for us to set up dummy functions that connect to the database, we'll first need to create the database and database proxy.

+#### Creating the database

+Head over to AWS RDS and create a free tier PostgreSQL database.
+Ensure that it is set-up to be publicly accessible.

+MASTER USER
+postgres
+databasePassword123

+Wait for the Database to be set up and deployed

+Create RDS Proxy
+You will need to create a new secret in order to create the RDS Proxy logged in as the master account

+Wallah, we can connect to the database.